joonhongpark11/poker_helper/README.md

 - 2024/06/17: realized that player's actions are complicated and very case dependent, so I need to divide into a lot of cases.
 I am currently finalizing the poker game, and will start fixing the actions.

+- 2024/06/18: Finished making the frame of the program.
+I need to edit the details from now.
+It seems like determining the hand is also wrong.
+I need to fix it.

 </details>

 # To-do List